jrbr/475_final_project/README.md

 	This file contains our encryption/decryption scheme.
 It runs a Mac-then-encrypt CBC scheme on a given plaintext, and decrypts then authentices a given ciphertext.

-	The decrytption function has two modes:
+	The decryption function has two modes:
 	1. standard: distinct messages are provided for padding error and <AC authentication erros
 	2. hidden_errors: The same generic message is returned for both padding and MAC errors